-In 2020-21, the VRAB received one consultation from another Government of Canada Institution.
-There is little change from the previous two years of reporting.
+In 2019-20, the VRAB received one consultation from another Government of Canada Institution.
+This varied in the previous two years of reporting.

 This variance in consultations may be attributed to the increase in Notification of Release or Courtesy Notices being issued by institutions.